JuliaDynamics/Agents.jl/docs/src/index.md

 ## Installation

-Currently, the package is not added to Julia's package list, therefore, install is by following command:
+Currently, the package is not added to Julia's package list, therefore, install it using this command:

 ```julia
 ]add https://github.com/kavir1698/Agents.jl.git